jeffreysorgen/golf-club-sensors/activity.md

 - Utilize BATTERY SOLUTION described [*here*](#battery-info) or see [the setup *here*](#battery)

 # Finish connecting BLE 100% as planned before moving on to the SDK part

+So for Part Three:
+- Lookup: How to control Android with... (controller, another android, etc) and find some development apps?
+- What I want is a way for my Android to recognize a state change coming from the **arduino**.
+  - When the state goes from 0 to 1, I want the phone's flashlight to turn on.
+When it goes from 1 to 0, should turn off.
+  - More directly, state change into and out of Ready/Resting states.
+If `y < -.85` then turn on the flashlight on my phone!

 ## Enable Smartphone to BEEP